marijnh/getdocs/README.md

 These tags have a special meaning that is interpreted by getdocs:

+ * **path**: Prevents the comment from being associated with the program element after it, and puts it in the namespace under the given path instead, which should be something like `name` or `Foo.prototype.methodName`.

+ * **kind**: Explicitly sets the kind of this item.
+Is stored directly on the item data, rather than under a `tags` object.

  * **forward**: Can be used to make the properties or methods of a class or object appear in another class or object.
 A typical use case is moving documentation from a private subclass into a public